-We are pleased to cosponsor with the Recorder Society of Connecticut a series of 10 monthly virtual mini-workshops featuring professional coaches during the 2021-2022 season.
+We are pleased to again cosponsor with the Recorder Society of Connecticut a series of 10 monthly virtual mini-workshops featuring professional coaches during the 2022-2023 season.
 Admission to these virtual mini-workshops is free for all members of HMRS.
-In addition, we are planning to also conduct regular once-monthly meetings during the season.
+In addition, we are planning to also conduct regular once-monthly playing session meetings during the season.
 Please consult the Activities page for scheduling details.
-Details will be regularly updated as arrangements for meetings and mini-workshops are finalized.
-Note that regular meetings will be in-person should indoor face-to-face meetings be allowed by the meeting venue.
-Otherwise, regular meetings will be online and conducted with Zoom as during the 2020-2021 season.
+Note that playing session meetings will be in-person as long as public health regulations allow.
+Otherwise, regular meetings will be online and conducted with Zoom as during the 2021-2022 season.

 If you are mailing a check within 10 days of the next scheduled virtual event, please notify us at email@example.com to ensure admission to the session.
 Include a return email address so that we may acknowledge your message.

 Consider joining national ARS – $25 for new members the first year. https://americanrecorder.org/ Contribute to the work they do.
 Take advantage of their shelter-in-place resources and much more.